Montaukett: 19th century

 Off-shore and deep-sea whaling operations continued into the 19th century even though exploitative labor practices continued.
 Still, not all Indigenous men in southern New England faced coercion, debt, and indentured servitude in seafaring.
 Through the 19th century, whaling ships often included tri-racial and multi-national crews.
 White, Indigenous, and African-American seamen encountered sailors from international ports as vessels travelled for sometimes years at a time.

-In 1830 while the Rev. Thomas James (minister) was in Sag Harbor on an anti-slavery ministry for the free black former slaves in the whaling industry, he was engaged to preach to the Montauketts too.
-The Reverend James gave the Montauketts shelter near the village during their problems with the Narragansett, and allegedly got them to sell from Napeague to Montauk Point to himself and a few other men (maybe Hedges / Benson / et. al. ?).
+In 1830 while the Rev. Thomas James (minister, born 1804) was in Sag Harbor on an anti-slavery ministry for the free black former slaves in the whaling industry, he was engaged to preach to the Montauketts too.
+The Reverend James gave the Montauketts shelter near the village during their problems with the Narragansett, and allegedly got them to sell from Napeague to Montauk Point to himself and a few other men (maybe Hedges / Benson / et al. ?).
 Rev. James allegedly composed a Catechism In the Montauk language, a variant of Mohegan-Pequot, which has never been found.

 From 1830 to 1920, Indigenous whalers went to work as free agents.
 Indigenous men voluntarily went to sea, as viable alternatives to mainland and reservation opportunities and Indigenous men from eastern Long Island continued to work in whaling through the early 20th century.

 In 1839, slaves who had seized the schooner La Amistad came ashore in the hamlet (possibly "Indian Fields") looking for provisions after being told by the white crew they had returned to Africa.
 American authorities were alerted, and the slaves were recaptured and ultimately freed in a historically significant trial.

 In 1851 a judgment was entered against the Trustees of the Freeholders and Commonalty of the Town of Easthampton and on March 9, 1852 a deed to Montauk was entered at Riverhead in liber 63 of deeds p.
 171 to plaintiffs Henry P. Hedges and others including Arthur W. Benson, the claimant equitable owners of Montauk (Proprietors), because their predecessors had contributed the money to purchase Montauk from the native Montaukett Indians in the 1600s.
 Mr. Hedges (with Benson, and others) paid US$151,000 for 10,000 acres (40 km^{2}) for the east end.
 The deed releasing claim to Montauk was entered on March 9, 1852.
 Mr. Benson also received clear title to the Montaukett property at Big Reed Pond, buying it from tribesmen for $10 each.
 This deed caused the lands covered by the Dongan Patent to be split, leaving the still unsettled lands at Montauk without government.
 Less than one month later, on April 2, 1852, a NY state law was passed that incorporated the Proprietors Montauks, establishing the corporation of the trustees of Montauk and affirming its right to govern.